 Our race-specific programs build volume over three weeks and then have a recovery week.
 The final two weeks have less volume but are very race-specific.
 This race program brings together insights about duration, frequency, volume and intensity to help you achieve the goal that you set at the beginning of the season.

 Our recovery weeks keep you active while allowing your body to recover in a structured way.
 Recovery is not about doing nothing!
 It’s about consolidating the fitness gains that you have made over the course of a season.

 We also build test weeks into our training plans.
 The main reason that we do this is – that it allows us to calibrate your training levels continuously, so you always train with purpose and the right intensity.
 For more information on this, why not take a look at our article on training intensity.
 Test weeks also allow you to track your progress, keeping you motivated during the long endurance season.
 Finally, tests put pressure on you, which is the best way to replicate the feeling that you get on race day.

 You can also swap one of the test weeks for a B- or C-race, offering another way to test your progress.

 We passionately believe that our digital service will allow you to structure your race season better, and train smarter.
 Endurance training is all about doing the right things, doing them the right way, and doing them right consistently, and it’s impossible to do that without a plan.
 Our periodized training plans utilize the best available training practises to enable you to achieve your dreams.

-So, don’t delay, sign up or fill in our assessment form today and add purpose to your endurance training program!
+So, don’t delay, sign up or register for a free plan (below) today and add purpose to your endurance training program!